 Once the recording is enhanced i then re attach it to the video recording and type the transcript on screen as subtitles.
 This makes the video exhibit very powerful for presentation to court.
 Now you can add the words to the screen and create a demonstrative exhibit from the forensic transcript in case the trier of fact will not let that in as a standalone piece of evidence.

-- Audio evidence was extracted from original video recording
+- First, audio evidence was extracted from original video recording.

-- Audio evidence was then enhanced or clarified
+- Second, audio evidence was then enhanced or clarified.

-- Audio evidence was then reattached to the video evidence
+- Third, audio evidence was reattached to the video evidence.

-- Closed captions were added as an overlay to the video evidence
+- Fourth, closed captions were added as an overlay to the video evidence.

-- Video evidence was exported for courtroom use
+- Finally, video evidence was exported for courtroom use.

-So now we’ve got a demonstrative piece of video that has enhanced audio and the forensically transcribed and perceived words on the screen.
+Now, we have a demonstrative piece of video that has enhanced audio, as well as the forensically transcribed words on screen.
 The exhibit then becomes valuable based on its multi-functionality.
-And to top it all off, it has been created? based on a scientific foundation for the trier of fact.
+Not to mention, it was created based on a scientific foundation for the trier of fact.

-But the bottom line is this, audio transcription services help support the evidence in your case.
-Just because we can hear something in the lab, doesn’t mean it’s going to be easily reproduced to the trier of fact, opposing counsel, and the jury accurately.
+Audio transcription services help support the evidence in your case.
+Just because we can hear something in the lab, doesn’t mean it’s going to be easily reproduced to the trier of fact accurately.

 Primeau Forensics often provides audio enhancement to help the court better understand the events as they occurred.
 To help in this process, we will also often complete transcription services so that the judge and jury can follow along to the evidence as it is played in court.
 This additional work product can be extremely useful in poor listening environments where not all parties can clearly hear the recording during playback.